belle2/tools/doc/cvmfs_setup.rst

 will add them to the list of people who receive notifications for every future action in the merge request.

+.. note:: only the thumbs-up emoji reaction from a librarian counts as an approval.
+    The "Approve" button only sends a notification but is not considered as an approval by the bot.
+This is due to technical limitations of GitLab.

 The second requirement that must be fulfilled before the merge request can be merged, is that the pipeline has to be successful.
 After you opened a merge request, each time you push new commits to your branch, a new pipeline is